istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 that are unknown inside the mesh.
 When using this approach, you can't monitor access to external services and you can't apply Istio features on traffic to them.
 You can easily switch to the second approach for specific services by simply creating service entries for them.
-This allows you to initially access any external service and then later decide to start controlling access to enable traffic monitoring and control features as they are needed.
+This process allows you to initially access any external service and then later decide whether or not to control access, enable traffic monitoring, and use traffic control features as needed.

 The second approach lets you use all of the same Istio service mesh features for calls to services inside or outside of the cluster.
-You saw how to monitor access to external services and set a timeout rule for calls to an external service.
+In this task, you learned how to monitor access to external services and set a timeout rule for calls to an external service.

 The third approach bypasses the Istio sidecar proxy, giving your services direct access to any external server.
 However, configuring the proxy this way does require cluster-provider specific knowledge and configuration.